sjsrey/ors/ors_address.md

 Take the case of the literature on regional convergence  where a number of meta-analyses have attempted a synthesis of what we know about the processes of regional growth [@De-Groot:2005zl].
 These entail an enormous amount of traditional literature review and careful extraction of estimation results from previous studies, the latter then being used as inputs in meta-regressions to quantify the relationship between say speed of convergence and aspects of research design employed in the individual studies.

-But, consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.That is an entirely different ballgame.
+But, consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.
+That is an entirely different ballgame.

 Because of our reliance on hard copy journals, too much attention has been placed on documents as the only research artifact - data and software are not part of the scientific corpus.
 Meta-analysis of research areas becomes prohibitively expensive, and this severely constrains the synthesis of knowledge.
 All of this leads to major problems of irreproducibility.
 Essentially what is being compromised is:

 >Science's capacity for self-correction comes from its openness to scrutiny and challenges [@Boulton:2012kx]